A quick and inexpensive way to remotely monitor your wall safe from your smartphone, anywhere in the world, using

 - if the battery on the multi-sensor is running out.

 As you can see, some of these features not only protect your BlumSafe but your home as well.
-If you don’t already have a central alarm system in your home, the SmartThings system can also be configured to be centrally monitored by an alarm company, to call the police.
+If you don’t already have a central alarm system in your home, the SmartThings professional monitoring system can also be configured to be centrally monitored by an alarm company, to call the police.

 The Samsung SmartThings multisensor is a small, two-piece electronic device.
 The transmitting unit attaches to the back of your safe door, and a small matching contact switch attaches to the inside frame of the safe magnetically.

 IMPORTANT NOTE: We are not sure whether this magnet is close enough to even the top row of watch winders to magnetize a watch movement, but if you wish to be safe, we suggest you pry this contact switch open and remove the magnet, and use two-sided tape instead.

 The multi-sensor communicates via a wireless connection to the SmartThings Hub in your home.
 This hub is the system’s “brains” and communication portal.
 The hub can also be configured to communicate with a plethora of other sensors and items in your home.
 For example, the hub can connect to door and window sensors, light switches, door locks, garage door controllers, thermostats, water sensors, video cameras, audio alarm, etc.

 the Amazon Echo, you can control a wide-range of SmartThings home automation features by your voice.You can add components to your network as you go along, as it burrows its way into your life as a complete home automation (and security) solution.
 And with